Keerthanabommera/Indian_election_dashboard/README.md

 <h1>Election Insights Dashboard</h1>
 <h3>📊 Overview</h3>

 This project is an interactive Power BI dashboard that provides deep insights into Indian election data.
-It analyzes historical and current results, candidate performance, voter turnout, demographics, and urban-rural voting behavior.
-The dashboard is designed to help users drill down from national-level trends to constituency-level details.
+It analyzes historical and current results, candidate performance, voter turnout, demographics, and urban-rural voting behavior.The dashboard is designed to help users drill down from national-level trends to constituency-level details.

 <h3>📁 Project Structure</h3>